Sunhick/resume/README.md

 ## Output

-Generated PDFs will be saved as:
+Generated PDFs are saved in the `cv-pdf/` directory:
-- `CV/resume.pdf` - Original format
+- `cv-pdf/resume.pdf` - Original format
-- `CV/resume_modern.pdf` - Modern format
+- `cv-pdf/resume_modern.pdf` - Modern format

+The `cv-pdf/` directory is automatically created during build and the generated PDFs are tracked in git.

 Both resumes use reduced left margins for better space utilization.